John Karalevicz (1938 - 2020) - Obituary

 John Michael Karalevicz

-Waynesboro - John Michael Karalevicz, 82, of 763 Brower Road, Waynesboro, passed away on to his heavenly home surrounded by family on Thursday, September 17, 2020 at Brookdale Senior Living Facility in Staunton, VA.
+John Michael Karalevicz, 82, of 763 Brower Road, Waynesboro, passed away on to his heavenly home surrounded by family on Thursday, September 17, 2020 at Brookdale Senior Living Facility in Staunton, Va.

-He was born on May 12, 1938 in Mount Savage, Maryland.
-He was the son of John F. and Margaret E. (Lynch) Karalevicz, and raised by his Grandfather Michael H. Lynch, "Pop".
+He was born on May 12, 1938, in Mount Savage, Maryland, the son of John F. and Margaret E. (Lynch) Karalevicz and raised by his grandfather, Michael H. Lynch, "Pop".

 With a love for restoring Packard automobiles, Mr. Karalevicz was an active member of the Old Dominion Packard Club participating in annual tours and leading community engagement activities.
 He became an avid runner at the age of 40, participating in numerous marathon races throughout the years, and helped to establish the annual Waynesboro Fall Foliage 5K and 10K races.